 Drachman will improve the professional development opportunities for all staff.
 By the end of the 2013-14 school year, at least one teacher will receive Montessori Certification.
 They will increase recruitment and marketing efforts.
 Teachers in 2014-15 will have access to additional training via on-line and in partnership with local Montessori schools.
-Drachman will remain a K-6 configuration.
+Drachman will return to a pre-K-5 configuration in 2014-15.